panzerdp/dmitripavlutin.com/content/posts/138-react-props/index.md

 The problem with `<HelloWorld />` component is that it displays a static value: `Hello, World!`.
 You have no way of reusing this logic.

-But how to display a message for an arbitary person, not just `World`?
+But how to display a message for an arbitrary person, not just `World`?
 You can use the concept of component *props*.

 Let's make the `<HelloWorld />` component more reusable, and add to it the prop `who`.
 Let's name the new component `<Message>`.